Dr Iona Novak

 Today Iona is the Head of Research at the Cerebral Palsy Alliance Research Institute, co-located in the Brain Mind Centre, The University of Sydney.
 She holds a PhD (2009) and Masters of Science (2006) from Western Sydney University, and a Bachelor of Applied Science in Occupational Therapy from The University of Sydney (1993).
 She has co-authored more than 100 publications and been awarded over $27million in competitive grant funding.

 She has won The University of Sydney’s award for Professional Achievement (2013) and Australia Day Councils’ local Woman of the Year award (2015).
-She spearheads a network that accelerates bench-to-beside stem cell research, an initiative she commenced through her Fulbright Scholarship (2013).
+She spearheads a network that accelerates bench-to-bedside stem cell research, an initiative she commenced through her Fulbright Scholarship (2013).
 The network has conducted Australia’s first ever human stem cell clinical trial for cerebral palsy.